 When it comes to lifespan, budgie evolution hit the genetic jackpot.
 Of all parakeet species, they live the longest but even so, many die as young as two to five years old.
 This happens so often that many pet owners believe that budgies have naturally short lives.

-In general, budgies are healthy and energetic.
-They also hit the genetic jackpot by evolving to be the parakeet species with the longest lifespan.
-Even so, many die as young as two to five years old.
-This happens so often, many people think budgies have naturally short lives.
-Sadly, this is not normal.
+The sad fact is that death at this age is not normal.
 When given prime care, a budgie can live between eight and fifteen years.
-That's the same age range as a dog.
-There are reports of birds reaching twenty years.
+That is the same age range as a dog.
+Indeed, there are even reports of birds reaching twenty years.
 That's beyond most dogs!

 Nothing shrinks a pet budgie's lifespan as fast as stress.
-Resolving this problem is not as easy, since there several ways a parakeet can experience agitation.
-It can be environmental, physical or mental and not immediately obvious.
+A parakeet can experience agitation due to several sources.
+It can be environmental, physical or mental.
 This article will deal with the main stresses and how to lessen their impact.

 Environmental stresses can also include:

 - Loud noises, like kids yelling or dogs barking